axingjia/journey_to_working_effectively/CLEAN_CODER.md

 * This book will tell step by step exactly how to present yourself and interact as a professional.
 Not with trite cliche, not with appeals to pieces of paper, but what you can do and how to do it.
 * In some cases, the examples are word for word.
 * Some of those example have replies, counter-replies, clarifications, even advice for what to do if the other person tries to "just ignore you."
+* Hey, look at that, here comes Joe again, stage left this time;
+* Oh, here we are, back at BigCo, with Joe and me, once more on the big web site conversion project.
+* Only this time, imagine it just a little bit differently.
+* Instead of shirking from commitments, the technical staff actually makes them.
+Instead of shirking from estimates or letting someone else do the planning (then complaining about it), the technical team actually self-organizes and makes real commitments.
+* Now imagine that the staff is actually working together.
+When the programmers are blocked by operations, they pick up the phone and the sysadmin actually gets started on the work.
+* When Joe comes by to light a fire to get ticket 14321 worked on, he doesn't need to; he can see that the DBA is working diligently, not surfing the web.
+Likewise, the estimates he gets from staff seem downright consistent, and he doesn't get the feeling that the project is in priority somewhere between lunch and checking email.
+All the tricks and attempts to manipulate the schedule are not met with, "We'll try", but instead, "That's our commitment; if you want to make up your own goals, feel free."
+* After a while, I suspect Joe would start to think of the technical team as, well, professionals.
+And he'd be right.
+* Those steps to transform your behavior from technician to professional?
+You'll find them in the rest of the book.
+* Welcome to the next step in your career; I suspect you are going to like it.
+* --Matthew heusser, Software Process Naturalist

+## MY: Because of the trivialness of this book. the structure of this note will just be summary of this chapter, including keypoints, sparkled with important information marked as [IM] and cool information marked as [CL].
+Summary marked as [SM]

+## Preface
+* [SM] In 1986 Space Shuttle Challenger explodes.
+An engineer knew the risk and wrote a memo.
+Manager thought they knew better.
+The engineer did what they could to prevent the launch, still the manager overrode them.

+### About This Book
+* This book is about software professionalism.
+It contains a lot of pragmatic advice in an attempt to answer questions, such as

+* What is a software professional?
+* How does a professional behave?
+* How does a professional deal with conflict, tight schedules, and unreasonable managers?
+* When, and how, should a professional say "no"?
+* How does a professional deal with pressure?

+* But hiding within the pragmatic advice in this book you will find an attitude struggling to break through.
+It is an attitude of **honesty, of honor, self-respect, and of pride**.
+It is a willingness to accept the dire responsbility of being a craftman and an engineer.
+That responsibility includes working well and working clean.
+It includes communicating well and estimating faithfully.
+It includes managing your time and facing difficult risk-reward decisions.
+* But that responsibility includes one other thing--one frightening thing.
+As an engineer, you have a depth of knowledge about your systems and projects that no managers can possibly have. **With that knowledge comes the responsibility to act.**

+# 1. Professionalism
+* [SM] A story about shipping buggy update. **Upon reflection I realized that shipping without testing the routine had been irresponsible.
+The reason I neglected the test was so I could say I had shipped on time.
+It was about me saving face.
+I had not been concerned about the customer, nor about my employer.
+I had only been concerned about my own reputation.
+I should have taken responsibility early and told Tom that the tests weren't complete and that i was not prepared to ship the software on time.
+That would have been hard, and Tom would have been upset.
+But no customers would have lost data, and no service managers would have called.
+* Don't create bugs
+* QA Should find nothing
+* Do no harm to structure.
+The true professional knows that delivering function at the expense of structure is a fool's errand. it is the structure of your code taht allows it to be flexible.
+If you compromise the structure, you compromise the future.
+[MY]: Do it with principles and patterns of software design
+* [IM] A good test coverage allows you to mercilessly refactor
+* Work on your professional development.
+Just 20 hours per week is enough
+* [SM] Know your field.
+Know about the past 50 years of knowledge.
+Design patterns.
+(GOF book, POSA book), Design principles (SOLID principle, component principles), methods (XP, Scrum, Kanban, Waterfall, Structual Analysis, and Structural Design), Disciplines (TDD, Object-Oriented design, Structured Programming, Continuous Integration, and Pair Programming), Artifacts (UML, DFD, Structual Charts, Petri nets, State Transition Diagrams and Tables, flow charts, and decision tables)
+* [SM] Continuous learning.
+Read books, articles, blogs tweets.
+Go to conference.
+Go to user groups.
+Participate in reading and study groups.
+Learn things that are outside your comfort zone.
+* Practice, do competitive programming.
+* [SM] Pair program
+* [SM] mentor people.
+* [SM] Know the business domain.
+If you write a travel application, know the travel industry.
+If you write accounting system, you should know the accounting field.
+* [SM] Identify with your employer/cutomer.
+* [SM] Humility

+## 2. Saying No
+* [SM] A story of going live
+* [IM] Never say "You will try".
+Your manager is counting on you to defend your objectives as aggressively as he defends his.
+* [SM] An exchange between the developer and his manager

+page 29